mfrachet/acodingdance/blog/building-user-interface-in-react-the-hard-way.md

 )
 ```

 It's a bit more verbose but it's mostly way more declarative.

 On top of that, it's not bounded to the actual application context and can be reused in any application.

 It can also be shipped and published as an npm package so that people can work with it.
+And if you get far enough, you can even imagine improving this code and being able to make it run on React Web but also on React Native 😉.

+---

+The two components that I've presented there can be implemented using the React context.

-As you may have noticed, the context approach allows to bind elements by their **behaviours** anywhere in the tree.
+As you may have noticed, the approach allows **to bind elements by their behaviours anywhere in the tree**

-The next approach will bind element by their **UIs**.
+In the next section, I will try to explain how we can bind element by their `UI` similarities.
+It's an approach that is much more layout oriented.

 ## `React.cloneElement` approach